Wichita State, Drake tangle in First Four matchup

 Drake will make its first NCAA Tournament appearance since 2008, gaining an at-large berth after falling to Loyola Chicago in the Missouri Valley tournament final.

 “Extremely excited.
-It was a long week to get to this point, but it was worth every minute of it,” said third-year Drake coach Darian DeVries.
+It was a long week to get to this point, but it was worth every minute of it,” said third-year Drake coach Darian DeVries, who agreed to an eight-year extension Wednesday.

 DeVries did not say Sunday whether the Bulldogs’ top scorer, ShanQuan Hemphill (14.1), will be available.
 He has been out after suffering a broken foot Feb.
 10.